-Since Spain's major cities are so spread out, there are plenty of internal flights within the country to get you from Point A to Point B. The country has a robust train system and an economical bus system, so if your goal is to see the country and its sights (and you have the time), you may want to consider these options.
+Since Spain's major cities are so spread out, there are plenty of internal flights within the country to get you from Point A to Point B. Alternatively, the country has a robust train system and an economical bus system, so, if your goal is to see the country and its sights (and you have the time), you may want to consider these options.

 If you want to travel between Cordoba and Malaga, there are several good options.
-The high-speed train gets you to Cordoba in under an hour, and there are several relatively inexpensive bus routes (but they take twice as long as a train ride).
+The high-speed train gets you to Cordoba in under an hour, and there are several relatively inexpensive bus routes (though they take twice as long as a train ride).
 There is also a Cordoba Guided Tour from Malaga to Cordoba.

 The train from Cordoba to Malaga takes about 50 minutes.
-This is the quickest way to get from Malaga to Cordoba, but also is traditionally the most expensive option.
+This is the quickest way to get from Malaga to Cordoba, but it is also traditionally the most expensive.

-If you fly into Malaga, and aren't staying there or plan to spend time there, there is one bus per day that goes straight from the airport in Malaga to Cordoba.
+If you fly into Malaga and aren't staying there or planning to spend time there, you can board the one bus per day that travels directly from the airport in Malaga to Cordoba.
 It takes about three hours.

-An alternative option is to take this same bus stops in Malaga's city center before heading to Cordoba where you could easily change to the much faster train (Malaga's bus and train stations are side by side).
+An alternative option is to take this same bus to Malaga's city center before heading to Cordoba.
+In Cordoba, you could easily transfer to the much faster train at the station next door.

-It is possible to spend a day in Cordoba on a guided tour.
-This tour takes you to the huge mosque (Mezquita), the synagogue, a visit to see the famous courtyard gardens of the city and the Roman bridge.
+It is possible to leave Malaga and spend a day in Cordoba on a guided tour.
+This tour takes you to the huge mosque (Mezquita), the synagogue, the famous courtyard gardens of the city, and the Roman bridge.

 The 160-kilometer drive from Malaga to Cordoba takes about an hour and 50 minutes.
 The easiest way to get there is to take the Autovia A-45, or Autovia de Malaga, which connects A-7 in Cordoba to A-7 at Malaga.